syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfRadialMenu/SegmentingAndPlacingItem.md

 ### SlottedIndex

-The [SlottedIndex](https://help.syncfusion.com/cr/xamarin-ios/Syncfusion.SfRadialMenu.iOS~Syncfusion.SfRadialMenu.iOS.SfRadialMenuItem~SlottedIndex.html) property is used to specify the index of the radial menu item in circular panel.
+The [SlottedIndex](https://help.syncfusion.com/cr/xamarin-ios/Syncfusion.SfRadialMenu.iOS~Syncfusion.SfRadialMenu.iOS.SfRadialMenuItem~SlottedIndex.html) property is used to specify the index of the radial menu item in the circular panel.
 Based on the index, the radial menu items are inserted in the segment.
 When the SlottedIndex is not specified for a RadialMenuItem, the menu item is arranged in the next available free segment.

-## Code snippet for VisibleItemCount and SegmentIndex
+## Code snippets for VisibleItemCount and SegmentIndex

 {% tabs %}
 {% highlight c#%}